davehasagithub/slidewsl/NOTES.md

   netsh interface portproxy delete v4tov4 listenport=3390 listenaddress=0.0.0.0
   ```

-- You may want to copy your .ssh folder into the WSL2 distro, such as:
+- You may want to copy your existing .ssh folder into the WSL2 distro, such as:

   ```bash
   cp /mnt/c/Users/<name>/.ssh/id_* ~/.ssh